FREMM multipurpose frigate: Indonesia

-On 10 June 2021, Indonesia signed a contract with Fincantieri for the order of six FREMM frigates and two Maestrale-class frigates and other logistical support.
+On 10 June 2021, Indonesia signed a contract with Fincantieri for the order of six FREMM frigates and two frigates and other logistical support.
 There may be collaboration between PT-PAL Shipyard on Java and Fincantieri.

 Greece

 Following the unsuccessful negotiations of 2009-2018, which fell through due to the Greek economic crisis, in April 2025 Greek Minister for National Defence Nikos Dendias announced to the Delphi Economic Forum.
 Greece would again seek to purchase two used FREMM frigates from Italy, as part of the country's €25 billion multi-year defence plan.
-In September 2025, the intent was formalised by signing a naval cooperation agreement for 2+2 frigates, between Greece and Fincantieri who will upgrade and modernise the first two Bergamini class vessels (Carlo Bergamini-GP and Virginio Fasan-ASW) and the follow-on option of two more.
+In 29 September 2025, the intent was formalised by signing a naval cooperation agreement for 2+2 frigates, between Greece and Fincantieri who will upgrade and modernise the first two Bergamini class vessels (Carlo Bergamini-GP and Virginio Fasan-ASW) and the follow-on option of two more.
 With the signing of the MoU, Greece will proceed with the specific requirements of the armament suite, to allow compatibility with systems on the FDI Kimon-class frigates.
 The Italian Teseo anti-ship missiles will probably be replaced with Exocet or Harpoon, while there is interest in the new ELSA missile system also to be integrated.
-The first ship is expected to be handed over before 2029, as Italy receives its first Fremm EVO replacement.
+The first ship is expected to be handed over before 2029, as Italy receives its first FREMM EVO replacement.

+Greece will buy two used FREMM frigates of the Bergamini class from Italy as part of its Armed Forces modernization program.
+The agreement to officially activate the purchase signed on September 8 2026, in Rome.

+The ships that will join the Greek Navy are the "Carlo Bergamini" and "Virginio Fasan" frigates, currently belonging to the Italian Navy.
+Both entered service in 2013 and will be delivered to Greece in first half of 2028 and first half of 2029 respectively.

+The "Carlo Bergamini" frigate measures 144 meters in length and has a displacement of 6,700 tons.
+It is equipped with an OTO Melara gun, 16 cells for Aster 15 and Aster 30 surface-to-air missiles, Otomat Teseo anti-ship missiles, and MU90 torpedoes for anti-submarine operations.

+On the other hand, the "Virginio Fasan" ship is specially prepared for anti-submarine warfare, as it has MILAS anti-submarine missile launchers and specific equipment to detect and combat submarines.

+Τhe cost of the two frigates with 5 years supporting will be up to € 460m "as it is- where it is", but there will be many changes for the Greek Navy.

+Portugal

+On July 20, 2026, Italian's Prime Minister Giorgia Meloni said Portugal has decided to buy three frigates built by Italian shipbuilder Fincantieri.
+She stated the deal as a boost for Europe's defence industry.
+She made the comments in the presence of Portuguese premier Luis Montenegro.
+Portuguese Premier stated that the €3.9Bn investment was to "improve the capability to monitor Portuguese maritime resources and safeguard our strategic interests".